-Concerns about safeguarding practices can be raised externally using the NSPCC whistleblowing helpline.
+Concerns about safeguarding practices can be raised externally with the Local Authority Designated Officer (LADO) or by using the NSPCC whistleblowing helpline.
 Employees can call 0800 028 0285 or email help@nspcc.org.uk

 The senior manager dealing with the case should stress to the employee that if they choose to take a concern outside the Trust, it is the employee's responsibility to ensure that confidential information is not disclosed, i.e. confidential information, in whatever format, is not handed over to a third party.

+Employees may also refer to the Department for Education’s Whistleblowing Guidance for Employees for further information about raising concerns.

+Monitoring and Review

+8.1 Records of whistleblowing concerns and how they were addressed will be retained securely and in line with data protection and safeguarding requirements.

+8.2 The [Tier] will be responsible for monitoring the implementation and effectiveness of this procedure.
+T